Subscribe

 Notes:

 1. Preliminary seasonally-adjusted labor force estimates, including rates (labor force participation, employment, and unemployment rates), and levels (labor force, employed, and unemployed), as well as nonfarm wage and salary job estimates are inexact.
 Annual revisions (published in March each year) add accuracy.
-A comparison of 2021 and 2022 revised and previously published estimates is available in this blog.
+A comparison of 2022 and 2023 revised and previously published estimates is available in this blog.

 3. Nonfarm wage and salary jobs from the payroll survey provide a better indication of changes in employment than resident employment from the household survey.
 The payroll survey is larger and has smaller margins of error.